 It’s time to hit the ground running with Summer Reading.
 Cross the finish line to become a reading champion, score prizes and earn your medal.
 Race through reward levels by reading and attending programs at the library.
 ON YOUR MARK, GET SET ...
 READ.

 Everyone — children, teens and adults.
 Children too young to read by themselves may participate by having a parent, caregiver or other family member read to them.

 Why the big push to register and log activities online?

 Paper reading log for Early Literacy »

 We hope you'll find it easier and more accessible but it also helps to provide us with statistics.
-You can register and log activities on a computer, smartphone or tablet.
+You can register and log reading on a computer, smartphone or tablet.
 You can even register online at the library.
-If you're the type that likes to check off boxes, grab a reading record at your local library branch or download it using the links below.
+If you're the type who likes to check off boxes, grab a reading record at your local library branch or download it using the links below.
 Technology challenged?
 We're happy to help — give us a call or email us at firstname.lastname@example.org.

 Paper reading log for Kids & Teens »